Gisele Barreto Fetterman: Activism and public life

-In April 2020 Fetterman spoke about the importance of social distancing, and the power of community engagement, during the COVID-19 pandemic in the United States.
-In September 2020 Fetterman helped organize a shopping-spree event for women first responders.
+In April 2020, Fetterman spoke about the importance of social distancing, and the power of community engagement, during the COVID-19 pandemic in the United States.
+In September 2020, Fetterman helped organize a shopping-spree event for women first responders.
 Fetterman gave her husband's primary victory speech in May 2022 following his stroke.

 Personal life

 In 2007, Gisele met John Fetterman, then the mayor of Braddock, Pennsylvania, after writing him a letter inquiring about the town's role in the steel industry.
 They were married the following year.
 The Fettermans have three children and live in Braddock.
-Fetterman adopted Levi from The Foster Farm, who rescued him from a home in West Virginia.

-Fetterman is friends with Kim Kardashian.
-She endorsed Senator Elizabeth Warren in the 2020 Democratic Party presidential primaries and later endorsed former U.S. Vice President Joe Biden in the 2020 United States presidential election.

 In August 2020, she spoke publicly about her use of medical marijuana to treat chronic back pain.

+Fetterman made a cameo appearance in the 2022 film The Pale Blue Eye, which also had a cameo appearance by her husband.